alanesq/BasicOLEDMenu/README.md

 The sketch uses the cheap 128x64 oled displays but the settings can be changed to work with different size displays.
+I am very impressed with these displays, they are cheap, easy to use and despite being small very easy to read.
+I have seen reports of them being easily damaged by static but not experienced this myself.
+If you have any poor connections (especially to the rotary encoder) this can result in rubbish being displayed which can make you think there is a fault with the display.

 If you are new to the esp8266 using one of these OLED displays would be a very good project for you to try.